Tony Smith (American football)

 Tony Derrell Smith (born June 29, 1970) is an American former professional football player who was a running back for three seasons with the Atlanta Falcons of the National Football League (NFL).
 He played college football for the Southern Miss Golden Eagles and was selected by the Falcons in the first round of the 1992 NFL draft with the 19th overall pick.
 He also played for the Toronto Argonauts of the Canadian Football League (CFL).

 Southern Mississippi

-A receiver turned running back, Smith rushed for 1,703 yards at Southern Mississippi and scored 12 touchdowns in three seasons.
-Favre was Smith's quarterback the first two seasons of his college career.
+A receiver turned running back, Smith rushed for 1,703 yards at Southern Mississippi and scored 12 touchdowns over three seasons.
+Brett Favre was Smith's quarterback during the first two seasons of his college career.

 NFL career

 Smith was chosen in the first round (19th overall) in the 1992 NFL draft by the Atlanta Falcons.
 Legend has it that Atlanta acquired this pick from Green Bay in exchange for Brett Favre, but Favre was actually traded for the 17th pick in the 1992 draft.
 Atlanta later traded this pick to the Dallas Cowboys.
 Atlanta received the 19th pick in the draft, which they used to draft Smith.

 Falcons Head Coach Jerry Glanville wanted the team to draft a defensive back and was unhappy with the choice of a running back.

 Smith got to his first training camp late, after a five-day holdout.
 He signed a $2.5 million contract, which was the richest in team history at the time.
 During his rookie season, he led the team with 87 carries and began returning kicks and punts.

 By his second year, still not in the favor of Glanville, Smith never played an offensive snap.
 The same thing happened the following season and Smith found himself a free agent after the 1994 season.

 Smith signed with the expansion Carolina Panthers, but broke his tibia and fibula in a preseason game against the Chicago Bears.
 He was placed on injured reserve and released the following offseason when his leg hadn't fully healed.